You can start today and have a fantastic Halloween decoration done in time for trick or treaters.

 Begin by using the paper that comes with the frame to trace a template for the picture.
 Place the paper on your canvas and draw along a canvas line two threads outside the paper using the extra fine marker.
 Needlepoint takes up some of the canvas, so you need the extra so no canvas will show.

 The next step is the fun part.
 Right now, the Web is full or spooky, charming, cute, and even elegant templates for carving pumpkins.
-Martha Stewart has tons of ideas, many inspired by vintage designs and some kids designs that would be lovely needlepoint.
-A Google image search for pumpkin carving templates yielded lots of designs in all kinds of styles.
-Another Google search on Jack o’Lantern face gave lots of more traditional looks.
+A Google, Instagram, or Pinterest image search for pumpkin carving templates yields lots of designs in all kinds of styles.
+Another search on Jack o’Lantern face gives lots of more traditional looks.

 Let dry overnight.